picasa/generative_examples/README.md

 # Exploration of generative art with \#rstats

-The full versions of the digital outputs are hosted in my art [website](https://casadebaig.netlify.app).
-The code in this repository is released under a [BSD](https://github.com/picasa/generative/blob/master/LICENSE.md) licence.

 ![README](R/figures/00_examples/readme.png?raw=true "README")

+This repository illustrates the use of my toolbox package [*generate*](https://github.com/picasa/generate), with the  examples presented below.
+Additional examples are presented on my art [website](https://casadebaig.netlify.app/), more to explain the logic underlying the algorithms rather than step by step code.

+The code in this repository is released under a [BSD](https://github.com/picasa/generative_examples/blob/master/LICENSE.md) licence.

 ------------------------------------------------------------------------